fako/writing/main/plot1.md

 As always Moko scares the creatures away.
 He doesn't have the same knack for animals as Tirion.

 However Tirion has a plan.
-The Savage King has always been a step ahead of Tirion.
+The Zombie King has always been a step ahead of Tirion.
 He has been unable to correctly anticipate the moves of the villain for years.
 Small animals are easy to predict.
 They behave the same in similar circumstances and their possible reactions are limited.
-The Savage King is the exact opposite.
+The Zombie King is the exact opposite.
 He's irredicate.
-He never seems to do what Tirion would expect based on how The Savage King acted before.
+He never seems to do what Tirion would expect based on how The Zombie King acted before.
 It seems that he always does something new, but it only seems that way.
-Tirion now discovered that there is a pattern to The Savage King's movements.
+Tirion now discovered that there is a pattern to The Zombie King's movements.
 That pattern is based on what happens inside the most criminal part of the city.
 Tirion wants to go there and when he sees with his own eyes how the criminals are behaving.
-Then he'll be able to see where The Savage King will be, as clear as he sees what small animals will do.
+Then he'll be able to see where The Zombie King will be, as clear as he sees what small animals will do.
 That would be a unique opportinity to finally catch the most wanted man in Terniten.

 Moko thinks that Tirion most be loosing his mind.